 U.S. Embassy Funding Opportunities

-The SSHP funds community-initiated projects that support education, income-generating activities, and water/sanitation initiatives, as well as other activities that improve living conditions or increase income.
+The SSHP funds community-initiated projects that support education, income-generating activities, gender and disability focused interventions, as well as other activities that improve the living conditions of underserved people.

-The PEPFAR Small Grants Program funds activities that enable community- and faith-based organizations, as well as organized groups of people living with HIV/AIDS (PLWHA), to implement small-scale projects that promote HIV/AIDS prevention and care, and economic support for people living with HIV, and orphans and vulnerable children.
+The PEPFAR Small Grants Program funds activities that enable local NGOs, community based organizations such as Iddirs, and associations of people living with HIV to implement small-scale projects that promote HIV and AIDS prevention and care, and economic support for people living with HIV, and orphans and vulnerable children.

 Julia Taft Fund for Refugees